Elive2/bug-byte/README.md

 ```
  To create the database for xammp, visit localhost/phpmyadmin and import the .sql files from /database

- To create the database from command line
+ To create the table from command line
  mysql -u username -p database_name < bug_byte_dev.sql

  DB credentials should not be stored directly in the PHP script, Instead they